There are things in this world that make me really proud to be an American…and then, there is everything else.

 All told, the U.S. carpeted the Laos countryside with an estimated 260 million of these little puppies.
 And if that wasn’t bad enough, these little suckers had a 30% failure rate under ideal conditions.
 That means that 78 million bombies failed to detonate on impact.
 That means that 78 million of these baseballs of death were strewn across farm fields, forests and bathing holes.

 But why is the casualty rate so great for children?
-Well, for one, young children often aren't aware of what they are looking at when they've found a bombie.
-However, there's also an economic reason as well.
+Well, for one, young children often aren’t aware of what they are looking at when they’ve found a bombie.
+However, there’s also an economic reason as well.
 Companies in Laos, like many places in the world, pay relatively well for scrap metal.
-In a country ranking as the poorest in the entire world, this is an incredibly attractive prospect.
-One unexploded bombie could potentially mean a week's worth of food or a new pair of shoes.
+In one of the poorest countries in the world, this can be a very attractive prospect.
+One unexploded bombie could translate into a week’s worth of food or a new pair of shoes.
 One exploded bombie, on the other hand, could mean death.

-Here are some key statistic from the organization COPE:
+Here are some key statistics from the organization COPE:

 (by the way, COPE is a fantastic organization, one that Lori and I have a great passion for given our professional and personal interests, our country’s role in creating the problem, and the enormous need Laos still faces on a daily basis)